mapsync/wpcwd-advisory/src/pages/blog/2019-03-01-notification-demo.md

 ---
 templateKey: blog-post
-title: Notification Demo
+title: Henry Co WD Demo
 date: 2019-03-01T10:04:07.480Z
 draft: true
-description: for Henry Co Water District
+description: Demonstration for Henry Co Water District
 ---
 This is an advisory to demonstrate the GeoSync Branded Notification App for the Henry Co Water District.